Lazy Luddite Log

 An Iron Man Sequel: In my re-arrangement I am merging some movies so that others can exist.
 A movie that combined the better aspects of both Iron Man sequels is what I'm imagining.
 The trauma Stark experienced as a result of his brush with death in outer-space is exhibited in his drunken and disorderly conduct.
 Various characters (including Hawkeye rather than Black Widow) either help or hinder him in his journey to become whole but in the process he never destroys all his suits.
 Possibly an infinity stone can become part of the Iron Man story too.

-Guardians Of The Galaxy: This is pretty fine as it is and frankly it has a lot of work to do with introducing another whole ensemble to the existing setting.
+Guardians Of The Galaxy: This is pretty fine as is and frankly has a lot of work to do introducing another whole ensemble to the existing setting.
 Of course it does this by taking to the stars (or as fans say it is in the more 'cosmic part of this universe' which is an interesting use of synonyms).
-This movie truly took the MCU to lurid and outlandish vistas but by then we were well-prepared for more-and-more.
+This movie truly took the MCU to lurid and outlandish vistas but by then we were well-prepared for more.

 Captain America & The Winter Soldier: I love this political thriller inserted into a comic book setting but the name always confused me.
 Replacing the dash with an ampersand clarifies that the Winter Soldier is a distinct character.
 This is the best Captain America movie and that is partly because it is also an excellent adventure for Black Widow.
 We also meet the wonderful Sam Wilson and the creepy magnetic-tape incarnation of Dr Zola.
 And finally the link between Shield and Hydra is exposed.